parth2545/Parth-Patankar-s-project-portfolio/Bulk email using python/readme.md

 **Step 2** : Create [Tiny.cloud](https://www.tiny.cloud/) account.
 It is an online rich-text editor released as open-source software.
 The api gives good inerface for inputHTML text editing.Input the API key in "app.py/app.secret_key".

+**Step 3** : Open CMD and run python file "main.py" and open the local host and it will start the email sender